How Much Does It Cost to Fix a Scratch on Your Car?

 2. Clear-coat scratch

-This is a deeper scratch than a scuff but hasn’t penetrated the clear-coat layer.
-You can still fix this by yourself this way, but it requires more work like sanding and polishing.
+This type of scratch is deeper than a scuff but still in the clear coat.
+You can fix it yourself, but it takes sanding and polishing.

 3. Paint scratch